nunomaduro/phpinsights/docs/insights/architecture.md

 ## Useless Alias <Badge text="^1.0"/> <Badge text="Architecture\Namespaces" type="warn"/>

-This sniff looks for use alias that is same as unqualified name.
+This sniff looks for use alias that is the same as the unqualified name.

 **Insight Class**: `SlevomatCodingStandard\Sniffs\Namespaces\UselessAliasSniff`